 The general rule of thumb when it comes to investing is, the higher the risk, the higher the potential for return—but a hugely risky investment could be counterproductive if you intend to use the money as an emergency fund.
 Stocks and bonds tend to be riskier than other investments in the short-term, but the market trends upwards in the long-term.

-An investment account like SoFi Invest® gives you flexibility when it comes to investing.
+An online investment account like SoFi Invest® gives you flexibility when it comes to investing.
 You could set up automated investing or active investing, depending on what works best for your financial goals.

 We’ll help you with goal planning, asset diversification, portfolio selection, and will periodically rebalance your account automatically to stay in line with your desired risk tolerance.
 And as a SoFi member, you’ll have unlimited access to financial advisors, at no extra cost.